luau-lang/site/_posts/2025-12-19-luau-recap-runtime-2025.md

 One limitation we still have is making nested yieldable protected calls.
 We will be looking into supporting that in the future.

-Protected calls using `pcall` or `xpcall` are now stackless when perfromed in a yieldable context.
+Protected calls using `pcall` or `xpcall` are now stackless when performed in a yieldable context.
 This means that calling those functions will not apply the C call depth limit to your Luau code.

 We will be looking into making those stackless even in non-yieldable contexts as well as improving overall performance of `pcall`/`xpcall` next year.